benjamesmason/astro-nova/README.md

 - To locate latest updated information about my horoscope from a place that I can trust.
 - To use premium member benefits, if becomming a AstroNova+ member.
-- To get in touch with experts in the field at a time that is convenient for me..
+- To get in touch with experts in the field at a time that is convenient for me.
+- To be able to sign-in direct from the website to access acount.